People's Liberation Army Navy: Spratly Islands dispute

-Senkaku Islands dispute
+Diaoyu Islands dispute

-The Senkaku Islands dispute concerns a territorial dispute over a group of uninhabited islands known as the Diaoyu Islands in China, the Senkaku Islands in Japan, and Tiaoyutai Islands in Taiwan.
+The Diaoyu Islands dispute concerns a territorial dispute over a group of uninhabited islands known as the Diaoyu Islands in China, the Senkaku Islands in Japan, and Tiaoyutai Islands in Taiwan.
 Aside from a 1945 to 1972 period of administration by the United States, the archipelago has been controlled by Japan since 1895.
 The People's Republic of China disputed the proposed U.S. handover of authority to Japan in 1971 and has asserted its claims to the islands since that time.
 Taiwan also has claimed these islands.
 The disputed territory is close to key shipping lanes and rich fishing grounds, and it may have major oil reserves in the area.

 On some occasions, ships and planes from various mainland Chinese and Taiwanese government and military agencies have entered the disputed area.
 In addition to the cases where they escorted fishing and activist vessels, there have been other incursions.
 In an eight-month period in 2012, over forty maritime incursions and 160 aerial incursions occurred.
 For example, in July 2012, three Chinese patrol vessels entered the disputed waters around the islands.

 Military escalation continued in 2013.
 In February, Japanese Defense Minister Itsunori Onodera claimed that a Chinese frigate had locked weapons-targeting radar onto a Japanese destroyer and helicopter on two occasions in January.
-A Chinese Jiangwei II class frigate and a Japanese destroyer were three kilometers apart, and the crew of the latter vessel went to battle stations.
+A Chinese Jiangwei II class frigate and a Japanese destroyer were three kilometres apart, and the crew of the latter vessel went to battle stations.
 The Chinese state media responded that their frigates had been engaged in routine training at the time.